angr/angr-doc/README.md

 ## Symbolic Execution

-angr provides a capable symbolc execution engine.
+angr provides a capable symbolic execution engine.
 The interface to this engine, and how to use it, is described [here](./surveyors.md).

 ## Full-program Analysis

-All of the above components come together to enable complex, full-program analyses to be easily runnable in angr.
+All of the above components come together to enable complex, full-program analyses to be easily run with angr.
 The mechanism for running and writing these analyses is detailed [here](./analyses.md).

-## Distributed Analysis

-angr comes with the ability to perform distributed analysis, with directions [here](./orgy.md).

 # Examples